huizezhang-sherry/ETC4860/README.md

 - `R` folder contains most of the analysis
 - `data_pre_processing` contains all the material needed for obtaining facial variables from High Court videos

-The intermediate data for each step of the data processing is not uploaded onto github due to its size.
+The folders storing the intermediate data for each step in data processing are not uploaded onto Github due to their size.
 They are available on request.